cldershem/homelessgaffer/README.md

 - unity/edit tags is populated with "[]"
 - test unity and delete page and blog if solid
 - find word for create or edit if exists for unity new/edit/draft page
+- do i need a robots.txt

 ###CHANGELOG
+- removed ckeditor
 - Unity working.
 - fixed "if server: debug=False"
     - DEBUG flag now set in app/__init__.py